spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 ```sh
 gcloud auth application-default login
 ```

 0. Ensure [the required APIs for your Google project are enabled](https://console.cloud.google.com/flows/enableapi?apiid=serviceusage.googleapis.com,servicemanagement.googleapis.com,servicecontrol.googleapis.com,endpoints.googleapis.com,container.googleapis.com,cloudresourcemanager.googleapis.com,iam.googleapis.com,cloudfunctions.googleapis.com,dataflow.googleapis.com).
 When successfully enabled, the response will look like: `Undefined parameter - API_NAMES have been enabled.`.

-0. In your copy of the `online-services` repo, navigate to `/services/terraform` & create a file called `terraform.tfvars`.
-In there, set the following variables:
+0. In your copy of the `online-services` repo, navigate to `/services/terraform` and create a file called `terraform.tfvars`.
+In this file, set the following variables:

 | Variable | Description   |
 -----------|---------------|